Let’s Talk Mammograms

 Comparison with prior imaging is key to assessing for change and accurate diagnosis.
 Please bring a CD of your prior studies if your prior breast health studies were performed outside of Memorial Hermann.
 If you need us to request your prior films from another facility, please click here to complete a medical release of information form and return it to our facility prior to your appointment.
 Once received, we will request the films.

 What Should I Expect When I Arrive for My Screening?

 When you arrive, one of our specialists will greet you in the waiting area with a warm, soft robe.
 You’ll be asked to remove any jewelry that might interfere with the X-ray picture, remove your clothes above the waist and put on your robe.

-Before the procedure, you’ll be brought into a room with tea and snacks.
 When it’s time for your screening, a technician will lead you to a private room and explain the steps she will take.
 At this time, and throughout the process, we encourage you to ask any questions you might have about the screening.

 If you’re receiving a diagnostic mammogram, be sure to show the technologist any areas of your breast that you might be concerned about.

 For most patients, a mammogram screening is much easier than expected, but if at anytime you feel too uncomfortable, let us know.
 We are here to help.